 On the other hand, with the family at home, you may find that you do not have as much time to do your regular exercise routine and look after yourself.
 It may be impossible to go to the gym or to go out for a run if it means leaving the children alone.

 Even doing exercise at home can be awkward when small people are watching you…

 If you are wondering how you will resist the call of the sofa this summer and how you will get your daily quota of exercise, while keeping the children amused at the same time, here are some family activities suggestions for you and for children of all ages:

 The objective of Change4Life is to get people eating more healthily and choosing to do more family activies.
-Thinking Slimmer is proud to be an official national partner of Change4Life and to help spread their healthy message.
+Thinking Slimmer is proud to support Change4Life and to help spread their healthy message.

 The 10 minute Shake Up is an activity programme, designed to get you and your children doing some small amount of activity for at least 10 minutes every day.
 It is completely free, and when you sign up for it, your children will receive free packs with lots of ideas for staying active over the summer.

 They can even choose the character on their pack, and there are some very popular choices including some characters from Frozen.

 The National Trust are very concerned that children are not spending as much time outdoors as they used to, and as a result they are failing to connect with nature.
 So they have devised the 50 Things to Do Before You Are 11¾ Challenge, which is a list of 50 fun outdoors family activities for young children.

 Sign up for free on the 50 Things website and you can tick off each activity as you complete it – there are rewards for children that complete all the activities.

 Geocaching is like a giant treasure hunt which takes place all over the world.
 Sign on at the Geocaching website, grab a GPS device and you can set off on all manner of adventures.